vishaldeo/NYCitibike_BikeSharing/README.md

 <img width="986" alt="image" src="https://user-images.githubusercontent.com/22928255/205508714-16b023ab-042d-4c51-9b3b-faed54dace34.png">

+The trend shows that the users uses the bike for first ~20 mins more often.
+This tell the story that user took the public transport and uses the bike to drive to their work location.
+The Checkout time descrease with sharply after an hours and there are no spike after that.

 ### Checkout times for Gender

 <img width="986" alt="image" src="https://user-images.githubusercontent.com/22928255/205508725-20b70e26-581e-4cc7-8af9-27ab2c97b65a.png">

+The trend of number of rides by gender shows that the male gender uses the bike more often than female / unkown.

 ### Trip by weekday per hour

 <img width="986" alt="image" src="https://user-images.githubusercontent.com/22928255/205509500-6d0e4e2d-90b5-482d-9a34-6deba255b99b.png">